mermaid-js/mermaid/packages/mermaid/src/docs/syntax/entityRelationshipDiagram.md

         string driversLicense PK "The license #"
         string(99) firstName "Only 99 characters are allowed" string lastName
+        string phone UK
         int age
     }
+    NAMED-DRIVER {
+        string carRegistrationNumber PK,FK
+        string driverLicence PK,FK
+    }
-    MANUFACTURER only one to zero or more CAR
+    MANUFACTURER only one to zero or more CAR : makes
 ```

 ### Other Things